scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Wormhole Attack** <br>
 A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another non-neighbor colluding malicious AS M2.
 This creates new segments to M2 and M2's downstream neighbor ASes, simulating a link between M1 and M2 which may not correspond to an actual link in the network topology.

-Similarly, a fake path can be announced through a fake peering link between two colluding ASes even if in different ISDs.
-An adversary can advertise fake peering links between the two colluding ASes, thus offering short paths to many destination ASes.
+Similarly, two colluding ASes could announce a path through a fake peering link between them, even if in different ISDs, thus offering short paths to many destination ASes.
 Downstream ASes might have a policy of preferring paths with many peering links and thus are more likely to disseminate PCBs from the adversary.
 Endpoints are also more likely to choose short paths that make use of peering links.

 In the data plane, whenever the adversary receives a packet containing a fake peering link, it can transparently exchange the fake peering Hop Fields with valid Hop Fields to the colluding AS.
 To avoid detection of the path alteration by the receiver, the colluding AS can replace the added Hop Fields with the fake peering link Hop Fields the sender inserted.